hadim/maskflow-fiji/README.md

 ## GPU Support

 This type of neural networks are much more faster on GPU than CPU.
-To enable GPU support ([only Linux at the moment](https://github.com/tensorflow/tensorflow/issues/16660)), you need to manually remove `libtensorflow_jni-1.8.0.jar` from the `jars` folder in your Fiji folder and copy [`libtensorflow_jni_gpu-1.8.0.jar`](http://central.maven.org/maven2/org/tensorflow/libtensorflow_jni_gpu/1.8.0/libtensorflow_jni_gpu-1.8.0.jar) instead.
+To enable GPU support you need to manually replace `libtensorflow_jni.jar` to `libtensorflow_jni_gpu.jar` in your Fiji `jars/` folder.

 ## Authors